belgattitude/soluble-japha/doc/index.md

-That said, the bridge is a good, reliable and sometimes preferable alternative over REST for scenarios where a reasonable number of methods calls is intended and where you want to keep control of the code on the PHP side.
+That said, the bridge is a good, reliable and sometimes preferable alternative over REST for scenarios where a reasonable number of methods calls is intended or whenever you want to keep control of the code on the PHP side.

 !!! tip
     Be sure to read the [optimizations](./language_optimizations.md) techniques while developing with the bridge.